Date: June 28, 2005

 Inhi received a Bachelor of Science from Duke University and a Juris Doctorate from North Carolina Central University School of Law.
 She is a licensed attorney in the state of North Carolina and a certified mediator and arbitrator for the North Carolina District Courts.

 ebizQ is very interested in what you have to say.
-To contribute an article, an opinion, or to become a blogger, please contact Peter Schooff.
+To contribute an article, an opinion, or to become a blogger, please contact Editorial Team.

 June 3, 2009